RainMaker1707/C2_prompt/README.md

         - [ ] Snort
         - [ ] Yara
         - [ ] ...
+    - Versions
+        - [x] 1: Raw data  ❌
+        - [x] 2: Use pyshark pcap to txt packet extractor ❌
+        - [ ] 3: Using csv dissection 🦾
+        - [ ] 3.1: Using plain text dissection

 ## Explanation
 - For now the prompt is able to detect take as input a plain text wireshark packets dissection netflow and analyze it with its own code creation which is not optimal.